Grid Carbon Factors fall again dramatically

-A Clean Growth Plan is due to be published by BEIS this year
+A Clean Growth Strategy was published by BEIS on 12 October

-BEIS is due to publish its Clean Growth Plan this year in response to the Climate Change Committee's report on "Next steps for UK Heat Policy".
+BEIS published its Clean Growth Strategy on 12 October 2017 in response to the Climate Change Committee's report on "Next steps for UK Heat Policy".

 Renewable Heat Incentive payments for new investments continue until March 2021